perzarys/homeassistant/scripts/device_monitor/README.md

 ## 3. Copy the app file

-Create the following folder structure (if it doesn’t already exist):
+Create the following folder structure (if it doesn’t already exist) using *File editor*:

 `/addon_configs/a0d7b954_appdaemon/apps/`